femboyfin/dbdideas/survivor_perks.md

 ## [Decisive Strike](<https://deadbydaylight.wiki.gg/wiki/Decisive_Strike>) 😷 💪

 - Timer no longer decreases in chase
-  - Prevents the survivor from being punished for peforming well in chase.
+  - Prevents the survivor from being punished for performing well in chase.
 - Decreased timer to **30 seconds** *(was 60)*
   - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 second later and being punished for it.
 - Decreased stun duration to **3 seconds** *(was 4)*